MrBartusek/corkus.py/docs/getting_started/partial_objects.rst

 Take for example :py:func:`GuildEndpoint.list_all <corkus.endpoints.GuildEndpoint.list_all>`.
 This function lists all of the guilds on the server, there are ``12,000+`` of those.
 In the ideal world this function would return :py:class:`List <typing.List>` [:py:class:`Guild`] hoverer that is not the case.
-This would significantly slow the API.
+This would significantly slow down the API.
 So instead it returns :py:class:`List <typing.List>` [:py:class:`str`].
 Raw response looks something like that:

 .. code-block:: json